Distortions Arising From A Comparison With Synthetic Benchmark Indices

 Effect Working To Investment Manager’s Advantage

 Effect Working To Investment Manager’s Dis-Advantage

 The impact of the benchmark effect may vary in its extent, depending on length of time measured, the kind of market cycle, and benchmark composition.
 Either way, with readings as significant as shown here, the effect is clearly pronounced enough to be taken into account when evaluating any portfolio with a high degree of congruence to it’s benchmark.

-I often argue that any bright college kid would be capable of matching the performance of an index.
-To accept that statement as fact seems a challenge to the uninitiated to accept.
+I often argue that any bright college kid is capable of matching the performance of an index.
+To accept that statement as fact seems a challenge for many to accept.
 Yet, it is too mild a comparison.
-A lazy college kid (re-balancing less often), is virtually guaranteed to exceed performance of a synthetic benchmark, all thanks to this distortion.
+A lazy college kid (re-balancing less often), is virtually guaranteed to exceed performance of a synthetic benchmark even more, all thanks to this effect.

 In a nutshell, practically any portfolio performance delivered consistently within a relatively narrow margin of a synthetic benchmark must be taken as evidence for ‘pseudo-active’ management.
 It is up to every investor to decide if cloning is what they want.
 But it is not really worth paying a fee for if that fee is based on volume of funds.